Milena Warthon: Early life

-Warthon was born in Lima, Peru, on 21 March 2000, to an Ancashina mother and Apurimeño father.
+Warthon was born in Lima, Peru, on 21 March 2000, to a mother from Ancash and a father from Apurímac.
 She was raised in Lima and grew up listening to huayno music because her parents are from the countryside; she identifies as an Andean woman.
 She has cited her maternal grandmother, who was an amateur singer, as inspiration for her early career.
 At age eight, Warthon performed "What I've Been Looking For" from High School Musical at her school; she says she gained confidence in her abilities after this performance.
 At age 13, she began taking singing classes.
 At age 15, she completed school and enrolled at the University of Lima to study music, but she later changed her course of study to communication.

 Career

-2019–2020: Beginnings
+2019–2021: Beginnings

 After being inspired by one of her classmates, Warthon's parents helped connect her with a producer and vocal coach and she began posting covers.
 In February 2018, Warthon released her first cover: "Tú y yo" by Gian Marco.
 In June 2018, she performed reggae–huayno fusion songs on the music competition series Los Cuatro Finalistas; she received positive comments but did not reach the final.
 In July 2018, she uploaded a remix of her "Tú y yo" cover with Max Castro.

 Throughout the following year, Warthon released several singles, including covers and original songs.
 Some of these singles were "Poco a poco", "Ésta soy yo", "Me niego".
 In December 2019, she released her first EP "Déjame contarte".
 In July 2020, Warthon started posting videos on TikTok, and by the end of the year, she had accrued about 100,000 followers.

-2021–2023: La Voz Perú, Viña del Mar, and Pop Andino

 In February 2021, Warthon released a single, "Agua de Mar".
 The song reached #1 on Spotify's "Viral 50 – Peru" playlist.
 Also in 2021, she appeared on the music competition series La Voz Perú.
 On 28 July 2021, Warthon released "Mashup Peruano", a mashup of five Peruvian songs, in celebration of 200 years of Peruvian independence.